InflectionAIHackathon/Inflection-AI-Hackathon/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow PEP 8 for Python code
+- Use TypeScript for frontend components
+- Write tests for new features
+- Update documentation for API changes
+- Use conventional commit messages

 ---